Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 Stay informed on compliance updates

 Each state has different requirements for forming a limited liability company (LLC).
-Whether you are starting a business or incorporating a business already in existence, you'll want to understand the state requirements for LLC formation.
+Whether you are starting a new business or forming an LLC for a business already in existence, you'll want to understand the state requirements for LLC formation.

-A New York LLC is created when Articles of Organization are approved by the state.
-Formation of an LLC in New York does not require members or manager names be listed in the Articles of Organization.
+A New York LLC is formed when Articles of Organization are filed with the Department of State or upon a later time specified in the Articles not to exceed 60 days from filing.
+Formation of an LLC in New York does not require member or manager names to be listed in the Articles of Organization.

 New York has a publication requirement.
-An LLC must publish notice of the incorporation for six consecutive weeks in two newspapers, which have been designated for this purpose by the County Clerk in the county of the LLC’s legal address.
+An LLC must publish notice of the formation for six consecutive weeks in two newspapers, which have been designated for this purpose by the County Clerk in the county of the LLC’s office.
 The Certificate of Publication must be filed with the Department of State when the publication requirement is met.

 Professionals, such as accountants, attorneys and physicians, can form professional limited liability companies (PLLCs) in New York.

 More in Formation Services